 I get more calls from widows than any other single category.
 In my dealership last Friday, I was introduced to a widow in her seventies who had come in to buy a car with her nephew.
 She had never bought a car before.
 Her husband had always handled this responsibility.
 He passed away 2 years ago.
 She was very wise to bring along her nephew to assist her in her first car purchase.

-I am learning as I approach 70 that I’m not quite as sharp in some areas as I once was.
+I turned 72 last month and I’ve learned that I’m not quite as sharp in some areas as I once was.
 My memory is not as good and I am not as fast as I used to be.
 This is not to say that I am not as smart as I was when I was younger.
-In fact, I’m a lot smarter.
-There was a great article in the February 16 Wall Street Journal entitled “The Upside of Aging”.
+In fact, I’m a lot smarter and I’m a whole lot more knowledgeable.
+There was a great article in Wall Street Journal entitled “The Upside of Aging”.
 It explained how recent scientific studies have proven that even though certain mental abilities like memory and reaction times regress as we age, other more important mental abilities like judgment, empathy, vocabulary, and semantic memory more than offset the negatives.
 Semantic memory is the recollection of facts and figures from your field of endeavor or hobby and is most robust in seniors.
-If you would like to read this article just click on The Upside of Aging or send me your email address or fax number and I will send it to you.
+If you would like to read this article, send me your email address or fax number and I will send it to you.